midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-the-invention-of-history.md

 Later, I learned they’d taken her to the jail and even later that she’d never existed.
 She had no name, no place of birth, no living descendent; she did not appear blinking on the map.

-I was just grateful the jail had always been there, that we had a soccer team even if no teammates, a tidy kitchen, a classroom—more space every day.
+I was just grateful the jail had always been there, that we had a soccer team even if no teammates, a tidy kitchen, a classroom — more space every day.
 We were rich.
 Now I’d seen us on the map, I knew we'd be there forever.